Samantha’s tips on interior and lifestyle photography.

 Work with the light in your home

 Any photographer will tell you that light is everything.
-However, light changes colour and strength as the day progresses and learning to notice these changes will help you decide when the beat time might be for your shoot.
-For example, early morning light tends to be cooler and stark, with blue tones and if the sun is out it’s hard and directional.
+However, light changes colour and strength as the day progresses and learning to notice these changes will help you decide when the best time might be for your shoot.
+For example, early morning light tends to be cooler and stark, with blue tones, and if the sun is out, it’s hard and directional.
 Whereas, afternoon light has a warmer feel with yellow and orange tones.

 “I won’t go down the white balance or shutter speed rabbit hole in this post as I don’t want to complicate things too much, but that’s the thing about photography - you’ll never stop learning”.